songuke/dvo_slam/README.md

 The cloud is only updated once in a while in the viewer.
 Try to display the interactive markers instead.
 If it works, you will see the camera icon moving.

+If you see nothing in rviz but DVO is running, it could be because the project is built in Debug mode, which is slow.
+Make sure -DCMAKE_BUILD_TYPE=Release is used with catkin_make.